Zelhorst92/GeKnoQu/TESTING.md

     *   When an answer is given, the user will either see a green colour on the button the user has pressed when the answer is correct or a red colour when the answer is wrong.
 If wrong, the correct answer will be shown as green after a short while.
     *   There also is a feedback circle surrounding the game.
 This will change colour the same as the buttons.
 It will also turn red when the time has run out.
 *   ### Test
+    *   See if on click of an answer that it turns green or red, correct or incorrect respectively.
+    *   See if the correct answer is shown after a wrong answer is given.
+    *   See if the feedbackcircle on the edge changes colour respectively.
 *   ### Result
+    *   On click the button turns green or red if the answer is correct or incorrect respectively.
+Works as intended.
+    *   The correct answer is shown after a wrong answer is given most of the time.
 *   ### Bugs
+    *   Feedback to show the correct answer after a wrong answer is given does sporadically not work.
+See bugreport: [Sporadic Correct Answer Not Given](#sporadic-correct-answer-not-given).
 *   ### Comments
+    *   None.

 [Back to top](#testing-and-bugreports)